 - A supervision plan is prepared to determine the rights and responsibilities of the student and the supervisor/s.

-- The number of students supervised by an individual supervisor is followed (recommendation).
+- The number of students supervised by an individual supervisor is monitored (recommendation).
 However, the fluency of supervision is the key issue.